-The Parents: Rinaldo and Lydia Bradford Burleigh
+The Parents: Rinaldo & Lydia Bradford Burleigh

 Heads of the Household